feathersjs/feathers/docs/api/authentication/oauth.md

 `oauthStrategy.getEntityData(profile, existing, params) -> Promise` returns the data to either create a new or update an existing entity. `entity` is either the existing entity or `null` when creating a new entity.

+By default this only sets the provider id field (for example `googleId`).
+Custom strategies often also copy `email` or avatar fields from the profile.
+Prefer setting sensitive identity fields such as email when **creating** a user, or through an authenticated account-linking step.
+Avoid blindly rewriting recovery email on every login from profile data.

 ### getProfile(data, params)

-`oauthStrategy.getProfile(data, params) -> Promise` returns the user profile information from the OAuth provider that was used for the login. `data` is the OAuth callback information which normally contains e.g. the OAuth access token.
+`oauthStrategy.getProfile(data, params) -> Promise` returns the user profile used for the login.

+**Default behavior:** returns `data.profile` from the authentication payload.
+In the browser redirect flow that profile is set **server-side** by the OAuth callback after Grant completes.
+The default method does **not** call the provider itself.

+When authenticating with a client-held provider token ([flow #2](#flow)), override `getProfile` to verify the token with the provider and build the profile from that verified response.
+Never treat a client-supplied `profile` as verified identity.

 ### getRedirect (data)